Step by step, here’s how to maximise the latest boosted offer from American Express.

 Step 2: Get extra when you apply

 You can make a little extra when you apply if you go via one of two routes.
-The best paying right now is via TopCashback where you can earn £60.
+The best paying right now is via Quidco where you can earn £80.
 Not a member?
-Sign up for another welcome bonus worth £15 (though that won’t work with an Amex application so you’ll need to buy something else too).
+Sign up for another welcome bonus worth up to £17 (though that won’t work with an Amex application so you’ll need to buy something else too).

-Or if you know anyone with an American Express credit card, ask them for a refer-a-friend link (if not, I’ve got one here– navigate to the top left to see all the cards).
-This will get you an extra 5,000 Amex Reward points (worth £25 or £33, depending on how you use them).
+If you know anyone with an American Express credit card, you could instead ask them for a refer-a-friend link.
+This will get you an extra 5,000 Amex Reward points.
+However they’re worth £25 or £33, depending on how you use them, so you’re better off going via the cashback site.

 Step 3: Apply for the card and pay the fee

-Shortly after acceptance, you’ll need to pay the £575 fee.
+Shortly after acceptance, you’ll need to pay the £650 fee.
 So if you don’t have the money available upfront it’s best you don’t apply.
-However, as we’ll see in a later stage you will be able to get roughly half of this back.
+You’ll no longer be able to get a pro-rata refund if you cancel the card part way through the year.

 It might be worth ordering a supplementary card for your partner so their spending goes towards the total too.
 Just make sure they realised you’ll be paying for their spending – the last thing you want is for them to splash the cash without realising how credit cards work.
 Do this once you’ve got your card rather than during your application as there are often some bonus points on offer this way.